lucacorbucci/lucacorbucci.github.io/content/about-me.md

 {{< lead >}}

 This is a short introduction of myself.
-If you want a more detailed description [you can read my CV](/CV.pdf) or visit my [LinkedIn account](https://www.linkedin.com/in/lucacorbucci/)
+If you want a more detailed description [you can read my CV](/CV.pdf) ([longer version](/CV_long.pdf)) or visit my [LinkedIn account](https://www.linkedin.com/in/lucacorbucci/)

 {{< /lead >}}

 ![Me giving a talk at Pycon IT 2024](/img/luca.webp)

-Hi 👋, I am Luca, a PhD candidate in Computer Science at the University of Pisa 🇮🇹 under the supervision of Prof. [Anna Monreale](https://scholar.google.com/citations?hl=en&user=bA-rXeUAAAAJ) and Dr. [Nicolas Kourtellis](https://scholar.google.com/citations?user=Q5oWwiQAAAAJ&hl=en&oi=ao).
-My main research interest is Responsible AI.
+Hi 👋, I am Luca, I recently completed my PhD in Computer Science at the University of Pisa 🇮🇹 under the supervision of Prof. [Anna Monreale](https://scholar.google.com/citations?hl=en&user=bA-rXeUAAAAJ) and Dr. [Nicolas Kourtellis](https://scholar.google.com/citations?user=Q5oWwiQAAAAJ&hl=en&oi=ao).
+I am interested in the intersection between Artificial Intelligence and Safety.
 In particular, I am currently working on Privacy-Preserving Machine Learning, Model (Un)Fairness and Explainability.
 However, I am attracted to new technologies.
 Therefore, I am also open to working on different and innovative topics.

 ### Education